eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 ### Installation

-You can copy the created RPM file now to the server and install it.
+You can copy the created RPM file now to the server and install it using `dnf install` or on CentOS `yum install`.
 Restart Apache again and you should be good to go!

 ## Resources